Frojd/Hastur/README.md

 }
 ```

-You can then access it in your components via the `SSRContext` object, which allows you to do stuff like:
+You can access it in your components via the `SSRContext` object, allowing you to do stuff like:

 ```js
 const currentURL = SSRContext.location ?
 SSRContext.location : window.location;